Concepts

 Retention focus

 Acquiring new customers is undoubtedly crucial, but retaining existing ones can be even more lucrative.
-CLTV helps identify high-value customers by calculating the total revenue you expect to generate from individual customers throughout their lifetimes.
+CLV helps identify high-value customers by calculating the total revenue you expect to generate from individual customers throughout their lifetimes.
 This allows sellers to pinpoint the most profitable customers, prioritize customer retention strategies, and foster long-term relationships.

 Personalization opportunities

-By understanding the preferences and purchasing patterns of high CLTV customers, sellers can customize product detail pages and marketing language to attract similar ones.
+By understanding the preferences and purchasing patterns of high CLV customers, sellers can customize product detail pages and marketing language to attract similar ones.
 This will help them speak to their potential buyers, enhancing customer satisfaction and loyalty.

 What Impacts Customer Lifetime Value?

-Customer Lifetime value depends on the following parameters:
+CLV depends on the following parameters:

 1. Retention Rate: The percentage of customers who continue to engage with Amazon over time.